Whistleblowers: The Pros and Cons of Whistleblowing

 Pros of Whistleblowing

 As an employee who discovers signs of unlawful activities at work, it is your ethical duty to come forward with what you know.
 You do not owe your employer the duty to keep his or her secrets – especially if your employer is breaking the law through insider trading or other illegal acts.
-Coming forward can clear your conscience and separate you from the crimes of your employer or coworkers.
+Coming forward with a knowledgeable California employment attorney can clear your conscience and separate you from the crimes of your employer or coworkers.
 This can help you stay out of legal trouble in the future, if someone else uncovers your employer’s illicit activity.

 Whistleblowing is a protected action under federal and state laws.
 The Occupational Safety and Health Administration (OSHA) Whistleblower Protection Program has over 20 statutes that protect employees who report workplace violations.
 It protects employees from retaliation, discrimination, and harassment for exercising their right to blow the whistle.
 If workers do face retaliation, they can file complaints and potentially receive compensation for their troubles and related losses.

 The federal False Claims Act also includes whistleblower protections that encourage workers to come forward against companies defrauding or attempting to defraud the government.
 California has its own whistleblower protections as well, in California Labor Code Section 1102.5.
 This law states that if an employee faces retaliation for whistleblowing, the employer must reinstate the employee’s job position, as well as pay lost wages and work benefits.
 You do not need to worry about financial losses or retaliation as a whistleblower.
 Several laws offer protection.